SomMeri/grunt-zip-to-crx/README.md

 ## The "zip_to_crx" task
 The zip_to_crx needs to know:
+* private key to be used for signing,
 * which file(s) should be converted into .crx,
-* where to put the result and how to name it,
+* where to put the result and how to name it.
-* private key to be used for signing.

 ### Private Key
 Private key must be stored in a pem encoded file.
 OpenSSL is able to [generate](https://www.openssl.org/docs/HOWTO/keys.txt) such files from command line.
 Use either of these two commands: